XD-DENG/BERTConsole/welcome.md

    one file in there: `functions.R`.
 To add new functions to Excel, either edit that file or add a new file to the startup folder.

- * Any time you add or change a file in the startup folder, BERT will reload it automatically.
-You can watch other files and directories as well; see the docs on watching files.
+ * Any time you add a new file or change a file in the startup folder, BERT will reload it automatically.

  * The R shell is "live" and connected to Excel -- see the docs on Talking to Excel from R, and the Excel Scripting (COM) Interface.